kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 Good Skills teach models, not just commands.

-## A Skill Is Not a Replacement for Compiler Verification
+## A Skill Is Not a Replacement for Compiler Verification { #skill-replacement-compiler-verification }

 Even official guidance should remain subordinate to actual project truth.